Devendra-Mehra/Green-Dao-Demo/README.md

         context=this;
         userOperations = UserOperations.getInstance(context);

-        //Here we get the list of record from the UserEntity table List<UserEntity> userEntityList=userOperations.getUserEntityList();
+        //Here we get the list of record from the table name UserEntity in the database List<UserEntity> userEntityList=userOperations.getUserEntityList();

         }